plahteenlahti/lahteenlahti.fi/content/blog/defining-touchpoints-in-service-design/index.md

 The most suitable way to approach this problem of inconsistent definition is not by looking at the overlapping array of literary focusing mainly on different aspects than the definition of touchpoints.
 Another thing to consider it that, as stated earlier there are several different fields that all have different approaches to touchpoints, a complex multidisciplinary literature review would most likely construct a definition that shares this complexity and broadness.
 Also, in the end, this would be conducting an inspection that brings no answer to how service design defines touchpoints.
 Instead of focusing on service design research and studies has the possibility to reveal not only a general definition for the term touchpoint but also reveal what kind of effects a lack unifying one may have on research.
 This is done next by inspection of touchpoint definitions in service design literature.

-**AT-ONE and cross-disciplinarity** One particularly fitting research project is AT-ONE, which is developing process support, and tools for cross-functional teams during the first stages of new service development process (Clatworthy 2011).
+**AT-ONE and cross-disciplinary** One particularly fitting research project is AT-ONE, which is developing process support, and tools for cross-functional teams during the first stages of new service development process (Clatworthy 2011).
 Touchpoints are a central part of the project and the letter T in AT-ONE stands for “Orchestration and development of TOUCH-POINTS to provide innovative services.
 One part of the project has been touchpoint workshops.
 As a part of these workshops, examples of touchpoints were used with both mapping and analysis before the workshops and as an idea generation aid during the workshops.
 These workshops with the addition of previous literature on touchpoints were used to create a card-based tool with a focus of defining touchpoints and aiding in designing them and around them.
 A more thorough view of the tools functions:

+**A.
-**A. Team building for cross-functional teams** _1\.
+Team building for cross-functional teams** \_1\.
 To build a common understanding of touch-points and their role as part of a holistic service design 2.
-To assist with team cohesiveness and mutual respect within the team for different disciplines and views_
+To assist with team cohesiveness and mutual respect within the team for different disciplines and views\_

 **B. Analysis and mapping:** _1\.
 To gain an overview of the multiple touch-points used during the customer journey 2.
 To identify critical touch-points during the customer journey 3.
 To understand the limitations and possibilities of each touch-point that the company utilized 4.
 To identify who is responsible for the design, development, and maintenance of each touchpoint_